Home Sellers

 Schools In Grimsby

 The Town of Grimsby is part of a standardized public education system, including the District School Board of Niagara and the Niagara Catholic District School Board.
-The District School Board of Niagara operates 6 Public Schools and 1 Secondary school for residents of Grimsby.
+The District School Board of Niagara operates six public schools and one secondary school, providing diverse educational opportunities for Grimsby residents.
+These schools are known for their commitment to academic excellence, extracurricular programs, and fostering a supportive community for students and families.

 Primary schools